What Is the Strongest Type of Zip Tie?

 Zip ties, also called cable ties, are available in a wide range of shapes, sizes, and strengths to suit various tasks.
-However, for jobs requiring extra durability, heavy-duty zip ties are the ideal solution.
+However, for jobs requiring extra durability, heavy duty zip ties are the ideal solution.
 With so many options on the market, it can be challenging to determine which one is best suited for your needs and whether it offers the required strength.

 If these are the questions you’re trying to answer, you’re in the right place.
 This guide will provide an overview of the strongest zip ties available, their ratings, and their common uses.
 By the end, you’ll know how to choose the perfect tie for your specific needs.
 Additionally, we’ll share resources to help address any remaining questions.
 Let’s get started by exploring how zip ties are categorized.